LucaMusca/Serpens/README.md

 python that speaks latin

 ## Description
 Ever wondered how programming languages would look like if they were developed during the Roman Empire?
-To answer this question, I created this fork of cpython (version 3.9) that understands the latin translations of  all the usual Python keywords.
+To answer this question, I created this fork of cpython (version 3.9) that cpntains the latin translations of all the usual Python keywords.

 __Keywords__